hubeibei007/mos-finetune-ssl/README.md

 # Correlation Loss for MOS Prediction of Synthetic Speech

-This repository has the source codes for the paper "Correlation Loss for MOS Prediction of Synthetic Speech"(VoiceMOS Challenge).
+This is code for our paper in VoiceMOS Challenge:

+"Correlation Loss for MOS Prediction of Synthetic Speech" Beibei Hu, Qiang Li.

+Please cite this preprint if you use this code.

 <img src="png/arch.png">

 The baseline is https://github.com/nii-yamagishilab/mos-finetune-ssl

 The selected models in our paper can be obtrained here: https://voicemos-models.ajmide.com/voicemos_models/index.html

-updating...

-# Finetune SSL models for MOS prediction

-This is code for our paper which has been accepted to ICASSP 2022:

-"Generalization Ability of MOS Prediction Networks"  Erica Cooper, Wen-Chin Huang, Tomoki Toda, Junichi Yamagishi  https://arxiv.org/abs/2110.02635

-Please cite this preprint if you use this code.

 ## Dependencies: